dkabel-meister/Ultra-relativisitic-interactions/README.md

 # Ultra-relativisitic-interactions
-Investigations of universality and its consequences in the ultra-relativistic limit of black hole scattering and other
+Investigations of universality and its consequences in the ultra-relativistic limit of black hole scattering